 Business to Business (B2B)

-From a business of business perspective, the point of digital marketing is to acquire new leads into your organisation.
+From a business to business perspective, the point of digital marketing is to acquire new leads for your organisation.
 This will come via advertising, content, calls to action, case studies, and testimonials.

-All delivered in a digital format.
-With the goal here of producing marketing qualified leads to hand over to Sales.
+All are delivered in a digital format.
+The goal here of produceing marketing qualified leads to hand over to Sales.